PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

 informed us that a prim-based encoding would be superior, because we strongly desired:
 1. AssetInfo to persist at namespace asset-boundaries even when a stage is flattened
-2. A simple way to access AssetInfo for referenced assets in a composed stage, i.e. not needing to manually inspect all of the layers in a prim's primIndex, as one **must** do to retrieve stage metadata from a referenced layer.
+2. A simple way to access AssetInfo for referenced assets in a composed stage, i.e. not needing to manually inspect all of the layers in a prim's PrimStack, as one **must** do to retrieve stage metadata from a referenced layer.

 However, we did not apply this analysis to many other uses of stage metadata we selected for USD's design.
+Following is an enumeration of stage metadata we believe to be problematic, and why (the reason is similar for most).
+* `metersPerUnit` - defines the linear metric by which to interpret geometric data in the scene.
+When assets with different metrics are referenced into the same scene, we advise applying a corrective scale on the referencing prim.
+The potential inaccessibility of stage metadata on (initially) referenced assets makes this difficult to perform and maintain in the face of asset changes or flattening.